“This game is a narrative experience that does not hold your hand.”

 Another mind-blowing thing, we could encounter during the gameplay was that strange light stick with buttons.
 We have to like press the buttons in certain order.
 When you did, the view changed and suddenly, right in front of you was AN ASTRONAUTTTTT

 I don’t know what the developers are trying to imply but they are going to make us run in circles, chasing that damn astronaut then bring us to a spaceship-thingy before finally blasting us off into space.
-What’s funny when Cry playing this was when he was so freaked out and perhaps dumbfounded at the situation that he didn’t realise a paper lying in the spaceship.
+What’s funny when Cry played this was when he was so freaked out and perhaps dumbfounded at the situation that he didn’t realise a paper lying in the spaceship.

 That paper had another story written by Ethan.